ausdigital/ausdigital-tap/docs/2.0/index.md

  * all but the first message in a conversation must have a "responder"
  * "reference" is an identifier chosen by the initiator (e.g. "invoice-1234567")
  * the initiator must not reuse references, they are locally unique
+ * "callbackURLs" are optional and requires if sender opts to receive technical callbacks

 While the combination of "initiator" and "refernce" are a minimal candidate identifier for the conversation, the conversation identifier is all three values together.
 Thus